kenjis/php-framework-benchmark/README.md

 * cost of database manipulation
 * cost of debugging information

-Components like Template engine or ORM/Database library are out of scope in this project.
+Components like Template engine or ORM/Database libraries are out of scope in this project.

 ## Benchmarking Policy